Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Major Benefits of Growing Indoor Plants

-- Therapeutic benefits - boost mood and self-esteem while reducing stress, anxiety, and fatigue
+- Therapeutic benefits as they boost mood and self-esteem while reducing stress, anxiety, and fatigue

-- Improve wellbeing - increased productivity and satisfaction due to the benefits of relaxation
+- Improved wellbeing as increased productivity and satisfaction are some of the benefits of restorative relaxation

-- Lower blood pressure and heart rate - due to the benefits of relaxation
+- Lowered blood pressure and heart rate due to the benefits of relaxation

-- Adds life and privacy to your personal space
+- Added privacy and seclusions to your personal space

-- Beautifies the space as a part of creating a tropical escape at home
+- A beautified space as they are a part of creating a tropical escape at home

 8 Must-Have Indoor Tropical Plants